Understanding Placement Test Functionality

 Can I assign a test to a student?

-No, but if the myON placement test is optional, you can tell students to select Finish Setup in myON when the test is available.
+No, but if the myON placement test is optional, you can tell students to select Finish Setup or Let's find out in myON when the test is available.
 If you have Star Reading or Star Early Literacy, you can tell students to log in to Renaissance and take the test.